The ancestry of the name Nayldor can be traced back to the Anglo-Saxon

 Early Notables of the Nayldor family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Nayldor Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Nayldor Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Nayldor family to the New World and Oceana

 In an attempt to escape the chaos experienced in England